pabvald/scibot-visualisation/server/src/data/mapping/README.md

 | `x2` | Second normalized  x coordinate.
 For all articles its value will be within the interval `[0, 1]`.|
 | `y2` | Second normalized  y coordinate.
 For the `g-REL` articles its value will be within the interval `[0, 1]`; however, for the `Google_NQ` articles, its value can be greater than `1.0`, depending on the article's length|

+Versions:
-Version 04: the articles of the `g-REL` corpus are considered to have a single paragraph that includes the title.
+- `v04`: the articles of the `g-REL` corpus are considered to have a single paragraph that includes the title.
 The coordinates of the previous division in more paragraphs are stored in the files with the `_paragraphs_split.csv` extension.
 The axis origin that is considered to obtain the coordinates is **bottom left (BL)**.

-Version 05:  the articles of the `g-REL` corpus are considered to have a single paragraph that includes the title.
+- `v05`:  the articles of the `g-REL` corpus are considered to have a single paragraph that includes the title.
 The coordinates of the previous division in more paragraphs are stored in the files with the `_paragraphs_split.csv` extension.
 The axis origin that is considered to obtain the coordinates is **top left (TL)**.